-Your heating system should hold pressure without adjustment for months on end, in fact it is normal to only have this adjusted as part of an annual boiler service.
-If you are having to adjust the boiler pressure more often there is likely a loss of pressure from a leak in the system.
+Your heating system should hold pressure without adjustment for months on end; in fact, it is normal only to have this adjusted as part of an annual boiler service.
+If you have to adjust the boiler pressure more often there is likely a loss of pressure from a leak in the system.

 Reasons for boiler pressure dropping

 Modern boilers are a complicated appliance, on an old system a boiler was little more than an open flame heating a body of water moving through.

 Now they are far more efficient but have more components to fail and are under far more strain.
 A modern system is pressurised from 1-3 bar, and this is close to what keeps your car tyres up!

 Common items to fail are pressure relief valves, air emittance traps, pumps and even the main heat exchanger itself.
 All of these will cause the pressure in the boiler to drop, and the boiler will shut down, causing a loss of heating and hot water.